stevesaliman/gradle-properties-plugin/README.md

 This plugin adds some methods to each task, which can be used to check for the presence of properties after configuration, but before any tasks are executed.
-These methods will also add properties to the task's inputs that can be used to determine when a task is up to date.
-A task is never up to date if there are no outputs, but if the task has defined any outputs, Gradle will consider the task up to date if the other inputs and outputs haven't changed, and the properties haven't either.
+These methods will also add properties to the task's inputs that can be used to determine when a task is up-to-date.
+A task is never up-to-date if there are no outputs, but if the task has defined any outputs, Gradle will consider the task up to date if the other inputs and outputs haven't changed, and the properties haven't either.